-The overlapping grip or “Vardon” grip named after seven-time major champion Harry Vardon became the most popular grip in golf due to its reliability and stability.
-The overlap is when you position the pinkie finger of one hand and placing it in the ridge between your other hand’s index and middle finger.
+The overlapping grip, or “Vardon” grip (named after seven-time major champion Harry Vardon) has become one of the most popular grips in golf due to its reliability and stability.
+The overlap is when you position the pinkie finger of the top hand in the ridge between your other hand’s index and middle finger.

-The interlocking grip which became popular when Jack Nicklaus came to the PGA Tour in the early 60’s and became even more popularized with Tiger Woods.
-Now the most used grip throughout the United States the interlocking grip is straight forward.
-You interlock your pinkie finger with your hand’s index finger.
+The interlocking grip became popular when Jack Nicklaus came to the PGA Tour in the early ‘60s, and it became even more popularized with Tiger Woods.
+Now the most-used grip throughout the United States, the interlocking grip is straightforward.
+Simply interlock your top pinkie finger with your bottom hand’s index finger.

 Better Golf Begins with Better Instruction

-Treetops Resort includes five-award-winning Michigan golf courses inspired and professionally designed by Robert Trent Jones Sr., Tom Fazio and Rick Smith.
+Treetops Resort includes five award-winning Michigan golf courses professionally designed by Robert Trent Jones Sr., Tom Fazio, and Rick Smith.
 Play where the greats played and improve your golf game with Treetops’ Golf Academy.
 Have fun and receive top-notch instruction from our PGA Pro instructors in a world-class practice facility.